Modern Data Architecture with AWS Cloud

 Seamless data movement

-An indispensable element of modern data architecture execution is data movement: into and out of the data lake, and across the purpose-built data stores.
+An indispensable element of next-generation data architecture execution is data movement: into and out of the data lake, and across the data stores.
 A service which can provide seamless data movement is AWS Glue.

 More thoroughly, AWS Glue:

-Data integration jobs can further be facilitated by ML, automatic code generation and template-driven development supported by AWS Glue which goes beyond data transformation, data lake construction, or utilizing purpose-built data tools, being powered by modern data architecture.
+Data integration jobs can further be facilitated by ML, automatic code generation and template-driven development supported by AWS Glue which goes beyond data transformation, data lake construction, or utilizing specifically crafted data tools.

 Unified data governance

-Collecting and transforming data within your data lakes and purpose-built data repositories aside, the information needs to be safeguarded; and it is simply assured by establishing unified data governance.
+Collecting and transforming data within your data lakes and repositories is just the beginning; the information must be protected, which is achieved by implementing unified management and control measures.
 Data security essentially encompasses two elements: centralized access control and regulatory obligations compliance.
-Both of these are provided by Lake Formation, developed by AWS to set up a valid unified data governance solution.
+Both of these are provided by Lake Formation, developed by AWS to set up a valid unified solution.

 The primary feature of AWS Lake Formation is centralized data authorization, seamlessly functioning with machine learning and analytical tools.